stimulsoft/Samples-Dashboards.JS-for-Node.js/Node.js/Creating a Table then Adding Two Filters and Exporting to Excel/README.md

-# 06. Create Table add Two Filter and Export to Excel
+# Creating a Table then Adding Two Filters and Exporting to Excel

 This example illustrates how to add a filter to the table element in the dashboard and store the result in the Excel file.